-Description: This factor measures the amount of land in the one-mile area surrounding the subject site which are zoned AG-1, AG-2, or CR, also referred to as 'rural zoning districts.'
-More points are assigned to a higher percentage of land zoned AG-1, AG-2, or CR within one mile of the subject site because the rural zoning districts are intended for agricultural land uses and because land within these districts is subject to use restrictions and limits on the density and location of non-agricultural land uses.
+Factor 7 measures the amount of land in the one-mile area surrounding the subject site zoned AG-1 Agriculture, AG-2 Agriculture, or CR Conservation-Recreation.
+These are the rural zoning districts within the County.

+More points are assigned to a higher percentage of land zoned AG-1, AG-2, or CR within one mile of the subject site because:

+- rural zoning districts are intended for agricultural land uses, and - land within these districts is subject to use restrictions and limits on the density and location of non-agricultural land uses.

-Scoring: Based on current CCGIS Consortium County zoning data, measure the area zoned AG-1, AG-2, and CR outward one mile from the property lines of the subject site.
+Scoring Factor 7: Measure the area zoned AG-1, AG-2, and CR outward one mile from the property lines of the subject site.